 Drawing with strokes of different directions.

-"Bullfinches on a rowan branch"Individual.Developing storytelling skills.
+"Bullfinches on a Rowan Branch"Individual.Development of plot drawing skills.

 Activation of figurative memory, development of the ability to analyze and predict.